-The events contribute greatly to academic and social discussions and public awareness about the role and significance of law in China, and China’s increasing involvement in global affairs.
+The China Law Weeks contribute to academic discussions about the role and significance of law in China, and China’s increasing involvement in global affairs.
 They also create a platform for discussing and sharing ideas on the issues of Chinese law research and teaching and provide an excellent opportunity for participants to meet and network with researchers and specialists working or interested in relevant fields of Chinese law.

 The highlight among many events held as part of the China Law Week is the China Law Research Workshops.
 The Workshops aim to provide up-to-date and insightful analysis of both legal theoretical and practical aspects of Chinese law and legal culture.